After Message Time Plus

 Scaffolding Options in MTP

-Scafffolding is an instructional technique that you can use to help your children’s skills grow within their Zone of Proximal Development, a term coined by psychologist Lev Vygotsky.
-The Zone of Proximal Development is the “sweet spot” just beyond what children can do independently and what they would feel frustrated doing independently.
+Scaffolding is an instructional technique that you can use to help your children’s skills grow within their zone of proximal development (ZPD), a term coined by psychologist Lev Vygotsky.
+The zone of proximal development is the “sweet spot” just beyond what children can do independently and what they would feel frustrated doing independently.
 When you scaffold children, you build upon what they already know and help them reach new understandings that they wouldn’t be able to reach independently.
 Think of a rubber band - if you pull it too hard, it snaps (frustration).
 However, if you don’t pull it at all it doesn’t work (too easy).
 The rubber band needs to be stretched just enough to work without snapping (ZPD).

 Scaffolding Options in Message Time Plus